- What other names is Lemon Balm known by?

 Possibly Effective for...

 - Anxiety.
-Some research shows that taking a specific lemon balm product (Cyracos) reduces symptoms in people with anxiety disorders.
-A product containing lemon balm plus 12 other ingredients has also been shown to reduce symptoms of anxiety such as nervousness or edginess.
+Some research shows that taking a specific lemon balm product (Cyracos by Naturex SA) reduces symptoms in people with anxiety disorders.
+Also, early research shows that taking a product containing lemon balm plus 12 other ingredients (Klosterfrau Melissengeist by Klosterfrau) reduces anxiety symptoms such as nervousness or edginess.

 - Dementia.
-Some research shows that taking lemon balm by mouth daily for 4 months seems to reduce agitation and improve symptoms of mild to moderate Alzheimer's disease.
-In one study, applying a lotion containing lemon balm oils to the face and hands reduced agitation in people with dementia.
-However, other research found no benefit.
+Some research shows that taking lemon balm by mouth daily for 4 months reduces agitation and improves symptoms of mild to moderate Alzheimer's disease.
+Also, early research shows that applying a lotion containing lemon balm oils to the face and hands of people with dementia reduces agitation.
+However, other early research found no benefit.

-- Upset stomach (dyspepsia), when a specific combination of lemon balm and peppermint leaf, German chamomile, caraway, licorice, clown's mustard plant, celandine, angelica, and milk thistle (Iberogast, Medical Futures, Inc) is used.
-This combination seems to improve acid reflux (GERD), stomach pain, cramping, nausea, and vomiting.
+- Upset stomach (dyspepsia).
+A specific product containing lemon balm, peppermint leaf, German chamomile, caraway, licorice, clown's mustard plant, celandine, angelica, and milk thistle (Iberogast by Steigerwald Arzneimittelwerk GmbH) seems to improve acid reflux (GERD), stomach pain, cramping, nausea, and vomiting.
+Also, a similar product containing peppermint leaf, clown's mustard plant, German chamomile flower, caraway, licorice root, and lemon balm (STW 5-II by Steigerwald Arzneimittelwerk GmbH) seems to improve stomach and intestinal symptoms in people with upset stomach.

 Insufficient Evidence to Rate Effectiveness for...

 - Mental performance.
-Early research suggests that taking one 1,600 mg dose of lemon balm improves mental performance.
+Early research suggests that taking a single dose of lemon balm improves accuracy but slows performance on a timed memory task.

 - Depression.
-Early research suggests that taking lemon balm with fertilized egg powder does not improve depression symptoms compared to taking fertilized egg powder alone.
+Early research shows that taking lemon balm with fertilized egg powder does not improve symptoms of depression compared to taking fertilized egg powder.

 - Irritable bowel syndrome (IBS).
-Early evidence suggests that adding 30 drops of a product containing lemon balm, spearmint and coriander three times daily after meals for 8 weeks to standard treatment reduces stomach pain and discomfort in people with IBS.
+Early research suggests that adding 30 drops of a product containing lemon balm, spearmint and coriander (Carmint by PurSina Pharmacy) to standard treatment three times daily for 8 weeks reduces stomach pain and discomfort in people with IBS.
+It's not known if the effect is due to lemon balm, other ingredients, or the combination.

-- Mental illnesses that cause physical pain (somatization disorder).
-A product containing valerian, passionflower, and lemon balm seems to improve symptoms of depression and anxiety in people with mental illnesses that cause physical pain.
+- Mental illness that causes physical pain (somatization disorder).
+Taking a product containing valerian, passionflower, and lemon balm (Relaxane, Max Zeller Söhne AG) seems to improve symptoms of depression and anxiety in people with mental illness that causes physical pain.
+It's not known if the effect is due to lemon balm, other ingredients, or the combination.

 - Other conditions.